-Reactmine is a bounded-depth tree search algorithm which, at each node of the search tree, \begin{enumerate} \item infers new reaction candidates composed of reactants and products with highest and similar changes on some observed transitions called their support, \item ranks them according to the variance of the ratio between observed and inferred velocities on their supports, \item and selects the $\beta$ best reaction candidates to add as successors in the search tree, with appropriate updates of the velocity matrix. \end{enumerate} At the end, a global re-optimization of the kinetic parameters of the inferred CRNs at the leaves of the search tree is performed on the whole trace, in order to select the inferred CRN that minimizes the quadratic loss between the inferred and experimentally observed species velocities on the data.
-Reactmine thus uses four hyperparameters: \begin{itemize} \item $\gamma$, the depth bound on the search tree, i.e.~the maximum number of inferred reactions along a branch, \item $\delta_{\text{max}}$, the velocity similarity threshold between the reactants and products of one reaction candidate in one observed transition, \item $\alpha$, the kinetics variance threshold of one reaction candidate on its supporting transitions, \item $\beta$, the maximal number of reaction candidates selected at a node. \end{itemize} The different phases of the algorithm are detailed below.
+Reactmine is a bounded-depth tree search algorithm which, at each node of the search tree, \begin{enumerate} \item infers reaction candidates composed of the reactants and products with the highest change at some observed transitions called their support, \item ranks the reaction candidates according to the variance of the ratio between the observed and the inferred kinetics on their support, \item and selects the $\beta$ best reaction candidates by adding them as successor nodes and substracting their effect on the velocity matrix. \end{enumerate} At the end, a global re-optimization of the kinetic parameters of the inferred CRNs at the leaves of the search tree is performed on the whole trace, in order to select the inferred CRN that minimizes the quadratic loss between the inferred and observed concentration change velocities on the data.
+Reactmine uses four hyperparameters: \begin{itemize} \item $\gamma$, the maximum depth of the search tree, i.e.~the maximum number of inferred reactions in a CRN candidate, \item $\beta$, the maximum number of reaction candidates considered at a node, \item $\delta_{\text{max}}$, the maximum concentration change ratio allowed for inferring the reactants and products of one reaction at a given transition, \item $\alpha$, the maximum kinetics variance allowed on the support of a reaction. \end{itemize} The different phases of Reactmine are shown in Fig.~\ref{fig:chain} and detailed below.